FAQS

 Required

-• For hiking: hiking shoes or boots.
+• Hiking shoes or boots.
 Medium or even high height is recommended.

 • Sunscreen (SPF 50 recommended).